PieterjanRobbe/QMC.jl/README.md

 next!(lat,10)
 ```

-The next 10 points of the sequence are
+This gives the next 10 points of the sequence:
 ```
 [0.5,0.5]
 [0.75,0.25]